 After kissing Shirogane in response to his confession at the cultural festival and falling into a love-induced coma because of it, Kaguya wakes up as her original cold, calculating personality in Chapter 141.

 Kobachi Osaragi isn't part of the student council and so she mainly appears in scenes with Iino.
 She quickly gained a lot of fan approval after Chapter 85 which showed her as one of the only people outside the student council who doesn't ostracize Ishigami due to the rumors about him because she witnessed him being secretly kind to Iino, even though he and the latter can't stand each other.
 She even checked on him without prompting, quietly wishing his efforts to break out of his shell well.
-Her Deadpan Snarker and not-entirely Covert Pervert tendencies revealed in chapter 80 had already made her fairly popular as Iino's Hayasaka equivalent, but chapter 85 was what really cemented it.
+Her Deadpan Snarker and not-entirely Covert Pervert tendencies revealed in Chapter 80 had already made her fairly popular as Iino's Hayasaka equivalent, but Chapter 85 was what really cemented it.
 However, her later actions and subsequent treatment of Iino in the manga have made her into a verydivisive character in the fanbase.

 Shirogane's dad makes few appearances.
 In the anime, he only appears, once as a joke, until the Sports Festival arc in the latter half of the second season.
-He started to grow on fans with his hilariously awkward personality in chapter 83.
-This only grew when he trolled Kaguya into revealing her deepest feelings for his son in chapter 86.
-And then when it was discovered that his voice actor in the anime is Takehito Koyasu, known for playing Dio Brando in JoJo's Bizarre Adventure, his popularity skyrocketed.
+He started to grow on fans with his hilariously awkward personality in Chapter 83.
+This only grew when he trolled Kaguya into revealing her deepest feelings for his son in Chapter 86.
+Then when it was discovered that his voice actor in the anime is Takehito Koyasu, known for playing Dio Brando in JoJo's Bizarre Adventure, his popularity skyrocketed.